dgblack/hsibrain/README.md

 Code: Includes MATLAB code for unmixing and generation of simulated spectra
 Endmembers.csv: The endmember spectra (columns 2 to 10) and the corresponding wavelengths in nm (column 1)
-Unmixing_Paper.pdf: The paper, also available at arxiv.org
+Unmixing_Paper.pdf: The paper, also available at the link below

 Please consider citing if useful:
 David Black, Benoit Liquet, Sadahiro Kaneko, Antonio Di leva, Walter Stummer, Eric Suero Molina.
 A Spectral Library and Method for Sparse Unmixing of Hyperspectral Images in Fluorescence Guided Resection of Brain Tumors.
 Biomedical Optics Express, 15(8), pp. 4406-4424, 2024.
 [DOI: 10.1364/BOE.528535](https://doi.org/10.1364/BOE.528535)